-The President of St. Thomas University, Rev. G.W.
-Martin, has announced the appointment of Lawrence A. Batt as Registrar of the university.

-Batt is a native of Belleville, Ontario.
-He was educated at St. Thomas High School, in Chatham N.B., and at STU in Fredericton, where he graduated with a Bachelor of Arts degree in 1969.
-He did graduate studies at Dalhousie University in Halifax and received a Master of Arts Degree in English
+where he graduated with a Bachelor of Arts degree in 1969.
+He did graduate studies at Dalhousie The President of St. Thomas University, Rev. G.W.
+Martin, has announced the appointment of University in Halifax and received Lawrence A. Batt as Registrar of a Master of Arts Degree in English range of

-He was appointed Assistant-Registrar at St. Thomas University Registrars, and the Canadian Association of University Regis-
+Batt is a native of Belleville, in 1971.
+He was appointed Assistant-Registrar at St. Thomas Univer-Ontario.
+He was educated at St. Thomas High School, in Chatham N.B., and at STU in Fredericton, sity Registrars, and the Canadian Association of University Regis-